 The Great Expansion

-At the start of the 20th century, the family mansion was under the care of Burt Van Horn’s son, Burt II, known by many as "Young Burt".
-Born in 1852, he was a graduate of Yale and took a law course at Columbia University.
+At the start of the 20th century, the family mansion was under the care of Burt Van Horn’s son, Burt II, known by many as Burt the Younger, or "Young Burt".
+Born in 1852, he was a graduate of Yale and studied law at Columbia University.
 He began to practice law in New York City, before returning home to Newfane due to his health (undisclosed, possibly anxiety).
 He and his brother Willis inherited their father's fruit farm when Burt II was only 26.
 Having worked in the farm since he was a young boy, he took his experience and worked hard to grow the farm, which saw great success.
-His orchards were the among the leading models for modern and successful farms.
-It was 375 acres of with 'the highest and most scientific cultivation', which produced A1 quality apples, pears and peaches sold all over the world.
+His orchards were among the leading models for modern and successful farms.
+It was 375 acres of 'the highest and most scientific cultivation', producing A1 quality apples, pears and peaches sold all over the world.

 Every bit a multitasker as his father, uncles and grandfather, Young Burt also invested in other businesses, the most profitable being a cold storage plant in Niagara Falls with ice and distilled water.